Senseye has developed a customer success project framework called Senseye ID.

 How do you measure success of PdM projects?

 Project ScalabilityReduction in on-boarding effort from ID to wider adoption - for example:

 Senseye ROI is a free online calculator, designed to show how Senseye PdM can help organizations increase their efficiency.

 Built for industrial companies who want a bespoke analysis of their unique production environments, it shows the steps they should take to transform their maintenance operations using Industry 4.0 best practices, and the financial returns they can expect by doing so.

-Senseye Index is an in-house methodology based on our experience, industry, and technical knowledge to measure where on the predictive maintenance journey industrial companies are.
+Senseye Index is an in-house methodology based on our experience, and industry and technical knowledge to measure industrial companies on a scale of predictive maintenance maturity.